Breast Cancer Screening using the PET Scan

 Unlike other imaging tests, such as CT or MRI scans, a PET scan shows abnormalities within tissues at the cellular level.
 The PET scan provides your doctor with the best view of complex systemic diseases such as coronary artery disease, brain tumors, memory disorders, and seizures.

-When used to detect cancer, the test allows doctors to see how the cancer metabolizes, how it may spread and how well treatments are working.
+When used to detect cancer, the test allows doctors to see how cancer metabolizes, how it may spread and how well treatments are working.

 What are some risks of a PET scan?